ShikhaBhatia-MS-GH/SpecX-AI-Agent/docs/04-starter-prompts.md

 ## Where the actual starter prompts live

-The **actual starter prompt text** used for the SpecX AI Agent is stored under:
+The **actual starter prompt text** used for the SpecX AI Agent is stored under: samples/starter-prompts/
+├─ level-1-foundational.md
+├─ level-2-evidence-coach.md
+└─ level-3-audit-ready.md

+Each file contains raw, copy‑paste–ready prompts that can be added directly to the **Starter prompts** section in Copilot Studio.